Landscape Conservation Manager

 DUTIES AND RESPONSIBILITIES

-Develops annual plans, workstreams, and budget based on the project’s key performance indicators and allocates the deliverables to various teams and units within the MinFor 1 organization;
+Develops annual plans, workstreams, and budget based on the project’s key performance indicators and allocates the deliverables to various teams and units within the Kennemer Ecoworks organization;

-Maintains positive relations with the provincial consortium and its multi-sectoral organizational members through regular updating and high-level coordination on conservation plans and activities;
+Leads engagement with indigenous peoples partner-organizations through regular updating and high-level coordination on conservation plans and activities;

-Directs engagements with municipal local government units on forest conservation plans and works actively with the CultureLand stakeholder engagement group;
+Directs engagements with municipal local government units and national line agencies (DENR, Department of Agriculture, etc.) on forest conservation plans and works actively with the Kennemer Ecoworks Stakeholder Engagement Group;

-Provides timely updates to senior management and identifies key risks in project implementation.
+Provides timely updates to senior management and recommends improvements in project implementation.

 REQUIREMENTS